JonasVautherin/protoc-gen-mavsdk-example/README.md

 * protoc: this is the actual protobuf compiler, for which protoc-gen-mavsdk is a plugin
 * protoc-gen-mavsdk: the protoc plugin around which this repository is built

-While `protoc` can usually be installed with the distro package manager (e.g. `apt install protobuf-compiler`), `protoc-gen-mavsdk` can be installed with `pip install --user -r requirements.txt` or `pip install --user protoc-gen-mavsdk`.
+While `protoc` can usually be installed with the system package manager (e.g. `apt install protobuf-compiler`), `protoc-gen-mavsdk` can be installed with `pip install --user -r requirements.txt` or `pip install --user protoc-gen-mavsdk`.

 Once the dependencies have been installed, generate the code by running the script: